zenobio93/seat-docs/docs/installation/docker_installation.md

     If you are using Docker on Windows, you will need to use the [Manual Deployment](#manual-deployment) option below.

 !!! note "Eve Application and ESI"
-    SeAT used CCP's [ESI](https://esi.evetech.net/) service in order to retrieve EVE Online related information.
-Before you can make any authenticated calls to ESI, you have to register a third party EVE application on the [developers portal](developers.eveonline.com/).
+    SeAT used CCP's [ESI](https://esi.evetech.net/) service in order to retrieve EVE Online-related information.
+Before you can make any authenticated calls to ESI, you have to register a third-party EVE application on the [developers portal](developers.eveonline.com/).
 This is an absolute must for SeAT to be of any use.
 The configuration of this step is covered in a later stage of the documentation.

 ## Internal Container Setup Overview

 The setup for SeAT's docker installation orchestrated using [docker-compose](https://docs.docker.com/compose/).
 With docker-compose, we can use a single `docker-compose.yml` file to define the entire stack complete with all of the dependencies required to run SeAT.
 A pre-built and recommended compose file (which is also used by the bootstrapping script) is hosted in the seat-docker repository [here](https://github.com/eveseat/seat-docker).

 The previously mentioned compose file is really simple.
-A high level overview of its contents is:
+A high-level overview of its contents is:

 - A single docker network called `seat-network` is defined.
 All containers are connected to this network and is used as the primary means for inter-container communications.
 - A single volume called `mariadb-data` is defined.
 This is the *most important* volume as it contains all of the database data.
 This is the one volume that you should configure a backup solution for!
 - Six services (or containers) are used within the SeAT docker stack.
-Three services use basic images pulled directly from [Dockerhub](https://hub.docker.com/) and three others use a custom built image, also hosted on DockerHub.
+Three services use basic images pulled directly from [Dockerhub](https://hub.docker.com/) and three others use a custom-built image, also hosted on DockerHub.
 The container images used are:

 | Image Name | Image Repository |
 | ---------- | ---------------- |